Procurement As A Service Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Procurement As A Service Market Analysis by Mordor Intelligence

-The Procurement-as-a-service market stood at USD 9.82 billion in 2025 and is forecast to reach USD 13.98 billion by 2030, advancing at a 12.31% CAGR.
+The Procurement-as-a-service market was valued at USD 9.82 billion in 2025 and estimated to grow from USD 11.01 billion in 2026 to reach USD 19.45 billion by 2031, at a CAGR of 12.08% during the forecast period (2026-2031).
 Rapid growth reflects the shift from cost-centric purchasing toward value-oriented supplier collaboration, risk mitigation, and innovation capture.
 Enterprises rely on external specialists to manage commodity volatility, integrate ESG criteria, and deploy AI that identifies savings in tail-spend categories.
 Cloud-native platforms further accelerate adoption by enabling real-time collaboration across global teams while avoiding heavy upfront capital outlays[2]Procurement Magazine Editorial Team, “Cloud Procurement: The 2025 Outlook,” procurementmag.com.
 Near-shoring strategies, sustainability mandates, and AI-driven category intelligence together reinforce a virtuous cycle that expands wallet share for providers and elevates procurement to a board-level priority.

 Key Report Takeaways